 UVK Help - Registry seeker

-This section can be accessed by pressing Registry seeker, in the Home section.
+This module can be accessed by pressing Registry seeker, in the Home page

 The Registry seeker is a very powerful feature that allows you to find several text strings in the registry within the same scan.
 The matches for each string are displayed in a separate group, in the list.
 You will be able to backup, delete and edit the entries matched.